max-hill/563-final-project/report.md

 inference probabilities extremely close to 1/3.
-This supports the hypothesis that higher differential rate of recombination occurring in population A compared to other populations tends to make it more probable that A is inferred to be the outgroup in the triplet topology.
+This supports the hypothesis that higher differential rate of recombination occurring in population A compared to other populations tends to make it more probable that A is inferred to be the outgroup in the gene tree topology.

 However these plots, as well as the plots from parts 1 and 2, indicate that effect of recombination is very small: even when P[A(BC)]-P[(AB)C] is positive,